logo

 University of Maine at Augusta

-The University of Maine at Augusta is home to undergraduate programs in counseling that are offered online with some on-campus and videoconferencing courses offered at the Augusta and Bangor campuses, as well as through several learning centers across the state.
+The University of Maine at Augusta (UMA) is home to several online undergraduate programs in counseling.
 The Associate of Science (AS) in Mental Health & Human Services is a two-year degree that introduces students to the fundamental theories and techniques used in mental health service delivery and counseling.
 Students must complete 61 credits, including 25 credits of liberal arts core courses and 36 credits in the major area.
-The Bachelor of Science (BS) in Mental Health & Human Services builds on the AS curriculum and offers students the opportunity to specialize in a specific counseling area with concentrations offered in Adult Mental Health Rehabilitation; Addictions Counseling; Child and Family Services; and Mental Health and Human Services Generalist.
+The Bachelor of Science (BS) in Mental Health & Human Services builds on the AS curriculum and offers students the opportunity to specialize in concentrations including Adult Mental Health Rehabilitation; Addictions Counseling; Child and Family Services; and Mental Health and Human Services Generalist.
 Students complete 121 credits including 69 credits in the major, 40 liberal arts requirements, and 12 credits of electives.
 Graduates of the Adult Mental Health Rehabilitation concentration will meet state educational requirements for the Mental Health Rehabilitation/Community (MHRT/C) credential.
-A 39-credit Post Baccalaureate of Science in Mental Health & Human Services is available to students who already have a bachelor’s degree, as well as certificates that fulfill state requirements for the MHRT/C and Substance Abuse Rehabilitation Technician credentials.
+A 39-credit online Post Baccalaureate of Science (PBS) in Mental Health & Human Services is available to students who already have a bachelor’s degree, as well as certificates that fulfill state requirements for the MHRT/C and Substance Abuse Rehabilitation Technician credentials.
+UMA also offers a Graduate Certificate in Substance Use Disorders to individuals who have earned a bachelor’s degree and accumulated at least one year of professional experience.
+This fully online program consists of 18 credits and qualifies graduates to take the Certified Alcohol and Drug Counselor (CADC) exam and apply for the Certified Clinical Supervisor (CCS) credential.

 University of Southern Maine

 The University of Southern Maine (USM) offers numerous graduate-level counseling degree programs with online and hybrid coursework options.
-The CACREP-accredited Master of Science (MS) in Counseling is offered with concentrations in Clinical Mental Health, Rehabilitation, and School Counseling.
+The CACREP-accredited Master of Science (MS) in Counselor Education is offered with concentrations in Clinical Mental Health Counseling, Clinical and Vocational Rehabilitation Counseling, and School Counseling.
 The MS in Clinical Mental Health Counseling requires 63 credits and meets state educational requirements for the Licensed Clinical Professional Counselor (LCPC) credential.
 At least 25% of the coursework must be completed through face-to-face methods.
-Students in the MS in Clinical Mental Health Counseling program can also complete and expertise certificate in Substance Abuse Counseling, which meet state educational requirements to become a Licensed Alcohol and Drug Counselor (LADC), or Family Systems, which focuses on family counseling skills.
-The MS in Rehabilitation is offered as a 54-credit degree in Vocational Rehabilitation, which meets Maine’s Mental Health Rehabilitation Technician/Community (MHRT/C) certification requirements and Certified Alcohol & Drug Counselor (CADC) requirements, or a 63-credit degree in Clinical Rehabilitation Counseling, which meets LCPC coursework requirements.
-Up to 90% of the coursework for this concentration can be completed online.
-For students with a bachelor’s degree who do not wish to complete a master’s program, an MHRT/C post-bachelor’s certificate program is available.
+Students in the MS in Clinical Mental Health Counseling program can also complete an Area of Expertise in Substance Abuse, which meets state educational requirements to become a Licensed Alcohol and Drug Counselor (LADC), or Family Systems, which focuses on couples and family counseling skills.
+The MS in Rehabilitation Counseling is offered as a 63-credit Clinical Rehabilitation Track focusing on mental health and a 54-credit Vocational Rehabilitation Track focusing on employment.
+Graduates of the Clinical Track meet the educational requirements to become Licensed Alcohol and Drug Counselors (LADCs) and Licensed Clinical Professional Counselors (LCPCs).
+Graduates of both tracks are qualified for Maine’s Mental Health Rehabilitation Technician/Community (MHRT/C) credential, the Certified Alcohol & Drug Counselor (CADC) credential, and the Licensed Professional Counselor (LPC) credential.
+About 90% of the coursework for both tracks can be completed online.
 The MS in School Counseling requires 60 credits and meets state requirements to become a K-12 school counselor.
 An accelerated graduation program is available to high-achieving undergraduate students at USM that allows them to complete a bachelor’s degree and an MS degree in a compressed time frame.
+Many students who are enrolled in the MS in Rehabilitation Counseling pursue the MHRT/C Certificate of Graduate Study since it is required for work in agencies that are funded by human service organizations.
 Applicants who already have a master’s degree in counseling are eligible for the 30-credit Certificate of Advanced Study in Counseling, which focuses on advanced clinical coursework.

 References: